 Listening enhances speeches.

 The listener should have an interest in the person speaking or being spoken about.
-For example, in news broadcast or commentary on the radio and television if one has no interest in the item and the person involved in the news or commentary one will not listen.
+For example, in news broadcasts or commentary on the radio and television if one has no interest in the item and the person involved in the news or commentary one will not listen.

 His attention may be any other thing around.
 The interest in the speaker as well as in what or who he is speaking about must be in the listener before he can listen.